Scarabol/rock-raiders-web/README.md

 ### v0.6.0 - Complete Base Systems

-- Use new animation system with keyframes
+- Use new animation system with keyframes for rock monsters, slimes and others
 - Complete ECS systems integration
 - Refactor job system to allow multi-carry jobs
 - Refactor upgrade system and make vehicles upgradeable